wangquestion/Health_Data_Management/Access to Rollins HPC via Jupyter Server.md

 >Note: You should have already finished the onboard process of the HPC by resetting passowrd.

+>Hint: For Mac OS Catalina Users, you need to use bash script instead of default zsh scrit by following command:

+`bash`

 ### 3. Download Miniconda

 The latest version of Miniconda can be downloaded from the link below: